considerate/inda13-2-1/README.md

 phd1 = s1; //illegal
 ```

+Yet again, you are allowed to assign a class with higher specificity (a subclass) to one of lower (a superclass).
+But the opposite is not legal in Java.

 ##Exercise 8.14
 What has to change in the NewsFeed class when another Post subclass
 (for example, a class EventPost) is added?
 Why?